[Social media counts reset to zero on this post.]

 The great classic scholarly book on human play is entitled Homo Ludens, which means literally Man the Player.
 It was written by Johan Huizinga, a Dutch historian, in 1938.
 It's a wonderful book and has inspired me greatly.
 But my own theory is quite different from Huizinga's.

 Huizinga stated clearly that his is a cultural theory of play, not a biological theory.
 My theory, in contrast, is fundamentally biological, though it is also cultural, because, in matters of human behavior, biology and culture are inextricably entwined.
 Another big difference is that Huizinga tended to equate play with contest and to focus on agonistic, or competitive aspects of play, while I hold that play is fundamentally noncompetitive.
 I can understand how someone such as Huizinga, steeped in Western cultural history, might view play primarily as contest.
 In my theory, contest is a morphing of play with something that is close to the opposite of play--a drive to beat and dominate others.
 When we combine these two opposites, play becomes more serious (and thereby more acceptable to contemporary adults) and domination becomes more playful--not entirely a bad thing, but not the same as pure play.

 In the remaining paragraphs here, I present a sketch of the ludic theory.
 In subsequent weekly posts I shall elaborate on specific aspects of the theory, presenting evidence along the way.
-[Some of what I shall present overlaps with ideas I published in a recent article-- Play as a Foundation for Hunter-Gatherer Social Existence, in The American Journal of Play, 1 (#4), 2009, pp 476-522.]
+[Some of what I shall present overlaps with ideas I published in an article, here, in The American Journal of Play.]